marcanuy/simpleit.rocks/docs/ruby/jekyll/tutorials/_posts/2017-02-27-how-to-add-bootstrap-4-to-jekyll-the-right-way.md

 ## Add javascript

-Add Bootstrap core JavaScript, JQuery and Tether[^tether] (already installed when installing Bootstrap) at the end of the document so the pages load faster, just before the `</body>` HTML tag.
+Add Bootstrap JavaScript at the end of the document so the pages load faster, just before the `</body>` HTML tag.

 We add them in the default layout at `_layouts/default.html` or in